wormholelabs-xyz/example-messaging-endpoint/svm/programs/router/README.md

 This diagram illustrates the overall structure of the GMP Router program:

-- The program manages multiple integrators.
+- The program can track multiple integrators.
-- Each integrator has a vector of up to 128 transceivers.
+- Each integrator has a vector to store up to 128 transceivers.
-- For each integrator, there are multiple chains.
+- Every integrator can track their config for each chain id as long as it is within the u16 data type.
-- Each chain has a send bitmap and a receive bitmap.
+- Each chain config has a send bitmap and a receive bitmap.
 - The bitmaps correspond to the transceiver vector, indicating which transceivers are enabled for sending or receiving on that specific chain.

 ## Key Components